mrwadams/stride-gpt/readme.md

 - Available as a Docker container image for easy deployment

 ## Roadmap
-- [ ] Add support for gpt-4-vision to enable multi-modal threat modelling
+- [x] Add support for gpt-4-vision to enable multi-modal threat modelling
+- [x] Add support for local LLM llama and llava
+- [x] Add support for gemini-pro and gemini-pro-vision
 - [ ] Autogenerate application descriptions based on README files in GitHub repositories
-- [ ] Customisable and exportable reports (e.g. PDF, Word) that include the generated threat model, attack tree, and mitigations
+- [ ] Customisable and exportable reports (e.g. PDF, Word, Excel) that include the generated threat model, attack tree, and mitigations
 - [ ] Add a helper tool to guide users to create effective application descriptions before generating threat models
 - [ ] Update UI to support multiple languages
 - [ ] Add Google Gemini support
-- [ ] Add RAG feature
+- [ ] Add RAG feature to augment with data such as threat library, design patterns
 - [ ] Add capability to map if threat model is generic or from specific RAG document
+- [ ] Add capability to generate compliance check and report
 - [ ] Provide mitigation map to policy control reference from RAG
+- [ ] Retrieve latest data from security data sources online, e.g. git

 ## Talk at Open Security Summit